emiviada/HasheadoAdminBundle/README.markdown

 Step 2: Enable the Bundle
 -------------------------

-Before to enable the bundles we have to configure the [SonataBlockBundle](http://sonata-project.org/bundles/block/master/doc/reference/installation.html#configuration).

-Then, enable the bundle by adding the following line in the `app/AppKernel.php` file of your project:
+To enable the bundle we need to add the following line in the `app/AppKernel.php` file of your project:

 ```php